 Water thoroughly and deeply.
-Especially if we continue to experience dry, hot weather.
 When the weather is hot, transpiration can occur.
 Plants may wilt even though the ground is moist.
 This happens when leaves are losing moisture faster than the roots can take it in.
 If this is the case, plants should recover in the evening.

 Continue to feed annuals in hanging baskets and containers.
 If any look scraggly, give them a shearing to encourage more growth.